weblate/ns8-imapsync/README.md

 in the state folder of the imapsync module you can find environment file (`*.env`), password file (`*.pwd`) and lock file when a task is running (`*.lock`)
 You can filter by the task name (locauser to sync + task_id)

-The vmail.pwd file is the credential of the dovecote master user
+The vmail.pwd file is the credential of the dovecot master user

 ```
 .config/state/